sbudden/factsheets_sshoc_services-1/README.md

         See [chapter 1](#a-headline) and [chapter 1.1](#a-subsection)

-Which allwos creation of a TOC for example.
+Which allows creation of a TOC for example.
 You can also reference headings or subheadings on other pages

         see the [voyant-example](voyant.html#example)